-This survey builds on the rubric proposed by Blevis [3] to gauge undergraduate attitudes toward the material effects of interactive technologies.
+This survey builds on the rubric proposed in [3] to gauge undergraduate attitudes toward the material effects of interactive technologies.
 Although the survey results are relevant to all 10 items on the rubric, they presented distinct implications for six particular items:

 Disposal.
 Most people are actually unwilling to throw electronics directly in the trash.
 Regardless of whether this is motivated out of desire to reclaim value, or a concern for environmental effects, it suggests that more sustainable user behaviors are achievable.
-Unfortunately, many items are people who like new things, especially latest technology
+Unfortunately, many items are simply stored away at end of service.
+As they continue to become obsolete over time, the opportunity for reuse declines.